geog3050/gjgaubatz/README.md

 The finalCode.py is a python file for the final assignment Merged_AFSCs_with_Coordinates.csv is the information file that runs with that code to produce output for the final projects scope
-Workflow is the description of how the final code itself works its purpose and information about yourself, your interests, background
+Workflow is the description of how the final code itself works